 The school will ensure the Safeguarding and Child Protection Policy is available publicly via the school website.
-Paper and electronic copies can be requested from the school office by e-mailing office@tgs.nor.olicatschools.org.

 Where appropriate, we will discuss any concerns about a child with the child's parents.
 The Designated Safeguarding Lead (DSL) will normally do this in the event of a concern, suspicion or disclosure.
 Other staff will only talk to parents about any such concerns following consultation with the DSL.